swisscom/cloudfoundry-sticky-session/README.md

 It also lets you test the HealthManager by sending a "http://host/?shutdown=true" request.

-To build, please use Maven from the root directory with the pom.xml file

-    mvn package

-which should generate a WAR file in the "target" directory.

-If the app builds successfully, you should be able to push it to a Cloud Foundry environment by using `cf push` from the root directory that has the `manifest.yml` file.
+You should be able to push it to a Cloud Foundry environment by using `cf push` from the root directory that has the `manifest.yml` file.

+Maybe you have to change the host in the 'manifest.yml' file because it is already in use.